tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 == Bugs ==
-* As stated from the Ancient City pack, these models cannot handle damage textures so they are turned off for these models only - no performance limitations.
-* Due to circumstances that are not from this mod:
-** Big enough ships have strange collisions that may make drones far less effective - no game performance impact.
+* Due to circumstances that are not from this mod, some models always have a risk of suffering bleedthrough even with shields at max (particularly notable in the BC-304 and X303 series, but also sometimes noticeable in Go'auld Ha'tak's shuttle bays) - no game performance impact.
-** On some installs firing too many drones at the same time may consume memory.